Property Valuations for Estate Settlement by Greater Orlando Appraisal Assoc., Inc.

-Settling an estate is an important and sometimes stressful job.
-As an executor you have been entrusted to carry out the wishes of the departed as promptly and with as much dignity as possible.
-You can count on us to act quickly and with as much understanding to the feelings of everyone involved.
+The task of settling an estate, while stressful is very important.
+As an executor you have been entrusted to carry out the wishes of the departed as swiftly and respectfully as possible.
+You can count on us to act quickly and with as much understanding to the feelings of everyone left behind.

-Contact us promptly to discuss your unique estate appraisal requirements and how we can put our knowledge to work for you.
+Contact us today to discuss your personal estate appraisal needs and how we can put our experience to work for you.

-One of the most important requirements in an appraisal report is an appraiser-supported opinion of value in a comprehensive reason as to how the appraiser came to his conclusion.
-This sort of report will clearly substantiate the evidence that the numbers expressed within the report are well-founded and accurate.
+One of the most significant requirements in an appraisal is an appraiser-supported opinion of value in a comprehensive explanation as to how the appraiser came to his conclusion.
+Such a report will clearly demonstrate to the authorities that the numbers used are well-founded and correct.

 Greater Orlando Appraisal Assoc., Inc. will provide an accurate report, which will provide an executor accurate facts and numbers that will meet IRS and state agency requirements.
 There's no need to worry when getting an appraisal from Greater Orlando Appraisal Assoc., Inc., because we will back it no matter what.

 Opinions of value shown in documents filed with the revenue authorities absolutely should be backed by an exhaustive report as to how the appraiser came to his conclusions.